-This species is particularly interesting in having the following unusual character-state combination: pleurotergites with discal setae, but sternites without discal setae.
-The species is very similar to the European species T. fulvipes, from which it can be distinguished by the notably shorter S1 setae on tergite IX (Vierbergen & Loomans, 2016), and the presence of only three lateral marginal setae on tergite II.
-The genus Thrips is the second largest genus in the Thysanoptera, and currently includes, worldwide, over 290 species.
+Thrips setosus is very similar to T. fulvipes, from which it can be distinguished by the notably shorter S1 setae on tergite IX (Vierbergen & Loomans, 2016), and the presence of only three lateral marginal setae on tergite II.
+The genus Thrips is the second largest genus in the Thysanoptera, and currently includes, worldwide, over 300 species.
 All members of this genus lack ocellar setae I on the head, and they all have ctenidia on tergite VIII posteromesad to the spiracles.
 Other characters, such as number of antennal segments, number of setae on the fore wing veins, and number of discal setae on the sternites are variable between species (Palmer, 1992; Nakahara, 1994; Masumoto & Okajima, 2013).